 These types of seeds are capable of transitioning into the flowering stage and start producing marijuana buds regardless of the amounts of light spectrums that they absorb!
 As you can probably tell, it calls for a much lower maintenance type of grow.
-Without having to pay extra close attention to the lighting patterns of your flowering plants, autoflower seeds can practically grow in any given condition!
+Without having to pay close attention to lighting patterns of your plants, autoflower seeds can grow in any given condition!

 It is a rather independent type of seed as it tends to flower at its own pace.
-Instead of having to tweak your light systems in your gardens, leaving them as they are will still result in these autoflower seeds to enter their flowering stages!
+Instead of tweaking your light systems, leave them as they are.
+They will still enter their flowering stage when its time!

 Photoperiod vs. Autoflowering

 We all know that light, regardless of what source it comes in, plays a major part in growing cannabis plants.
 This was true up until the invention of autoflower seeds.
 To force cannabis plants into their flowering stage after they undergo the vegetative process, growers will usually have to switch to a 12:12 hour ratio of alternating light and darkness.

 Seeds of these types are what we call photoperiod seeds.
 They mainly rely on light to dictate the way that they produce healthy marijuana buds.
 That, among others, is the main difference between photoperiod and autoflowering seeds.
 Photoperiod seeds come in two varieties: the classic regular seeds and the newer and more widely used feminized seeds.